tams-cso/tams-club-cal/README.md

 ## TODO

 - Remove the .then() on api calls and move the info into the outer async functions
-- Update readme explaining how to change stuff in the data.json file
-- Also get rid of the extra .env stuff in the instructions (only need private key and client email)
 - Add info for how to contribute
 - Add error checking on ALL API CALLS (just add a `.catch(console.error)` after those functions)
   - Also add lots of checks for undefined behavior